 David received his BA (Government) from the University of Essex and MSc.
 (Industrial Relations and Personnel Management) and PhD (Management) from the London School of Economics and Political Science.

 His current portfolio includes leadership of Griffith University's Business Group, and associated Research Centres and Academic Departments.

-In addition to his position at Griffith, David is the in-coming President (from February 2019) of the Australian Business Deans Council.
+In addition to his position at Griffith, David is the current President of the Australian Business Deans Council.

 Teaching, Research and Consultancy

 David's teaching, research and consultancy work reflects a commitment to the strengthening of scholar-practitioner links which encourage mutual learning and advancement.
 His teaching focuses on organizational change and development and on leadership and he has designed and delivered change and leadership related executive education programs and professional workshops, for government, business, professional, community and labour organisations in North America, Europe, Australia and Japan.
 As an expert on organisational discourse, his research examines how language and other symbolic media influence our understanding of, and the practice of, leadership and organisation-wide, group and individual level change processes.
 Much of this work has been funded by government (Australian Research Council) and other grants amounting to over AU$1.2m.

 Recent projects have focused on ICT and change, new organisation development practices, and business